 email@example.com.
 Ich kriege 500 Emails pro Tag und mehr als 100 Emails pro Tag bleiben daher unbearbeitet.

-Jan Peters is a full professor (W3) for Intelligent Autonomous Systems at the Computer Science Department of the Technische Universitaet Darmstadt and at the same time an adjunct senior research scientist at the Max-Planck Institute for Intelligent Systems, where he heads the interdepartmental Robot Learning Group between the departments of Bernhard Schoelkopf and Stefan Schaal.
-Jan Peters has received many awards, most notably, he has received the Dick Volz Best 2007 US PhD Thesis Runner Up Award, the 2012 Robotics: Science & Systems - Early Career Spotlight, the 2013 IEEE Robotics & Automation Society's Early Career Award, and the 2013 INNS Young Investigator Award.
+Jan Peters is a full professor (W3) for Intelligent Autonomous Systems at the Computer Science Department of the Technische Universitaet Darmstadt.
+Until 2021, he was also an adjunct senior research scientist at the Max-Planck Institute for Intelligent Systems, where he heads the interdepartmental Robot Learning Group between the departments of Empirical Inference and Autonomous Motion.
+Jan Peters has received a few awards, most notably, he has received the Dick Volz Best US PhD Thesis Runner Up Award, the Robotics: Science & Systems - Early Career Spotlight, the IEEE Robotics & Automation Society's Early Career Award, and the International Neural Networks Society's Young Investigator Award.

 Motor Control & Learning, Robotics, Machine Learning, Biomimetic Systems.

 Mail.
 TU Darmstadt, FB-Informatik, FG-IAS, Hochschulstr.
 10, 64289 Darmstadt

 Office.
 Room E314, Robert-Piloty-Gebaeude S2|02

 To get an answer, see and follow my email rules!